Jeffail/tunny/README.md

 Tunny is a golang library for creating and managing a goroutine pool, aiming to be simple, intuitive, ground breaking, revolutionary, world dominating and stuff.

-Use cases for tunny are any situation where a large and possibly constant flood of jobs are imminent but indeterminate and you need to bottleneck those jobs through a fixed number of dedicated worker goroutines.
-The most obvious example is as an easy wrapper for limiting the hard work done in your software to the number of CPU's available, preventing threads from foolishly competing with each other for CPU time.
+Use cases for tunny are any situation where a large and constant flood of jobs are imminent at an indeterminate rate and you need to bottleneck those jobs through a fixed number of dedicated worker goroutines.
+A common use case is to limit the hard work done in your software to the number of CPU's available, preventing threads from foolishly competing with each other for CPU time.

-Tunny helps the most when either the input jobs arrive at an inconsistent rate (from http clients, for example) or the jobs themselves vary greatly in processing time (like language detection or sentiment analysis).
+Tunny works internally by allowing workers to pick up jobs ad-hoc rather than assigning each their own queue.
+There are many advantages to this method but it helps the most when the jobs vary greatly in processing time (like language detection or sentiment analysis).

 ##How to install: